 Nowadays, almost every industry is finding new ways to use GIS.
 Literally, there are thousands of GIS applications in use today.

 GIS is highly dispersed across sectors within the workforce.
-For example, government, environment, and natural resources industries rely on GIS for decision-making.
+For example, government, environmental, and natural resources industries rely on GIS for decision-making.

-Not only do you need GIS experience.
-But it requires experience in homeland security and emergency management.
+For example, a job in “Solution Engineer Emergency Management” not only requires GIS experience.
+But you also need experience in homeland security and emergency management.
 When you have this knowledge to complement your GIS expertise, you can climb higher than any other candidate.

 What are some of the other popular trending GIS jobs?

 - PROGRAMMING: GIS programming and software development are big ones.
 But be careful about listing Python experience on your resume if you don’t want a programming job.

 - WEBMAP DEVELOPMENT: Webmap development and computer-aided design (CAD) are other in-demand skills.